top of page

 As enjoyable as Auckland was, in order to capture all the variety, beauty and lamb that New Zealand has to offer, we needed to head south.

-The idea was rent a car and explore the North and South Island.
+The idea was to rent a car and explore the North and South Islands.
 Now there were two options to get this done:

 2. Rent a car in Auckland, explore the North Island, ferry it across the Cook Strait, then explore the South Island and return it in Queenstown.